Lawyers for Trump Organization CFO Allen Weisselberg expect ‘other indictments’

 Evidence was still emerging.

-Vance’s prosecutors revealed in a closed-door conference that they discovered new documents in a Trump Org. honcho’s basement, Skarlatos said.
+Vance’s prosecutors revealed in a closed-door conference that they discovered new documents in Weisselberg's basement, Skarlatos said.
 Prosecutors handed over that new batch of paperwork to the defense prior to the hearing.

-“When we were back in chambers, it was represented to us by the District Attorney this package includes documents that were found in co-conspirators’ basements that are tax documents that go directly to the issues,” said Skarlatos.
+“When we were back in chambers, it was represented to us by the district attorney this package includes documents that were found in co-conspirators’ basements that are tax documents that go directly to the issues,” Skarlatos said.

 Merchan set the next court date for Jan.
 20, 2022.
 The judge expects trial to begin in roughly one year.